-When the current window size of CUBIC is larger than W\max, it passes the plateau of the cubic function after which CUBIC follows the convex profile of the cubic function.
-Since cwnd is larger than the previous saturation point W\max, this indicates that the network conditions might have been perturbed since the last loss event, possibly implying more available bandwidth after some flow departures.
+When receiving an ACK in congestion avoidance, if CUBIC is not in the TCP-friendly region and cwnd is larger than or equal to W_max, then CUBIC is in the convex region.
+The convex region indicates that the network conditions might have been perturbed since the last congestion event, possibly implying more available bandwidth after some flow departures.
 Since the Internet is highly asynchronous, some amount of perturbation is always possible without causing a major change in available bandwidth.
-In this phase, CUBIC is being very careful by very slowly increasing its window size.
-The convex profile ensures that the window increases very slowly at the beginning and gradually increases its growth rate.
-We also call this phase as the maximum probing phase since CUBIC is searching for a new W\max.
-In this region, cwnd MUST be incremented by (W\cubic(t+RTT) - cwnd)/cwnd for each received ACK, where W\cubic(t+RTT) is calculated using Eq.
+In this region, CUBIC is being very careful by very slowly increasing its window size.
+The convex profile ensures that the window increases very slowly at the beginning and gradually increases its increase rate.
+We also call this region as the maximum probing phase since CUBIC is searching for a new W_max.
+In this region, cwnd MUST be incremented by (W_cubic(t+RTT) - cwnd)/cwnd for each received ACK, where W_cubic(t+RTT) is calculated using Eq.
 1.